XaF/omni/website/contents/tutorials/02-get-started/0202-initial-configuration.md

 ## Create a configuration file

 Omni can work without configuration file and will use the default parameters.
-However, we want to make it a bit more personnal, so let's create the main global configuration file.
+However, we want to make it a bit more personal, so let's create the main global configuration file.

 If you're not twiggling with the `XDG_CONFIG_HOME` environment variable, you can create this file at `~/.config/omni/config.yaml`.